(Quasi-)Hamiltonian manifolds of cohomogeneity one: Introduction

 Our approach is based on the papers \cite{Kno11,Kno14} where the more general class of multiplicity free (quasi-)Hamiltonian manifolds was considered.
 These are manifolds $M$ for which the momentum map induces an injective map on orbit spaces ($M/K\into\kk^*/K$ or $M/K\into K/\!\!/ K$, respectively).
 In op.\ cit. these have been classified in terms of pairs $(\P,\G)$ where $\P$ is a convex polytope (the momentum polytope) and $\G$ is a lattice (characterizing the principal isotropy group).
 The compatibility condition between $\P$ and $\G$ is expressed in terms of a root system (affine or finite, respectively) and the existence of certain smooth affine spherical varieties.
 Even though the latter have been determined in \cite{KVS05} (up to coverings, central tori and $\C^\times$-fibrations), the condition is hard to handle in practice.
 So the present paper is also meant to be a (successful) test case for the feasibility of using \cite{Kno11, Kno14} to obtain explicit classification results.
 More precisely, the case considered here is precisely that of the multiplicity free manifolds which are of rank one, i.e., where $\rk M:=\dim\P=\rk\G=1$.
 Our classification proceeds in two steps.
 First, there is an induction procedure from smaller Hamiltonian manifolds.
 Manifolds which are not induced are called \emph{primitive}.
 So, in a second step, we determine all primitive manifolds.
 These can be quasi-Hamiltonian or Hamiltonian.
 So, as a by-product, but of independent interest \emph{our classification also encompasses (classical) Hamiltonian manifolds of cohomogeneity one}. \begin{thm} Let $M$ be a primitive, multiplicity free, (quasi-)Hamiltonian manifold of rank one.
 Then $M$ corresponds to a diagram in \cref{ListHom}.
 Moreover, to each diagram there corresponds a manifold which is either unique (in the quasi-Hamiltonian case) or unique up to rescaling the symplectic structure (in the Hamiltonian case). \end{thm} In \cref{ListHom} we presented each case by a diagram which is very close to Luna's \cite{Lun01} for classifying spherical varieties.
 The classification yields many previously known quasi-Hamiltonian manifolds.
 For example, the spinning $4$-sphere of Hurtubise-Jeffrey \cite{HJ00}, Alekseev-Malkin-Woodward \cite{AMW02}) and its generalization, the spinning $2n$-sphere, by Hurtubise-Jeffrey-Sjamaar \cite{HJS06} are on our list.
 We also recover the $\SP(2n)$-action on $\PP^n_{\mathbb{H}}$ discovered by Eshmatov \cite{Esh09} as part of a larger series which seems to be new, namely a quasi-Hamiltonian action of $K=\SP(2n)$ on the quaternionic Grassmannians ${\bf Gr}_k({\mathbb H}^{n+1})$ (item $(\Cc\Cc)$ for the root system $\sC_n^{(1)}$ in \cref{ListHom}).

-A more ample supply of examples of quasi-Hamiltonian manifolds is provided by disymmetric manifolds (so called in \cite{Kno14}).
-These are the products $K/H_1\times K/H_2$ of two compact symmetric spaces for the same group with diagonal action.
-They are multiplicity-free and quasi-Hamiltonian and it turns out that many but not all items of our list are disymmetric.

-As for Hamiltonian manifolds, one can show that they all have a structure of a smooth projective spherical variety.
 It should be mentioned that there is related work by Lê \cite{Le98} on more qualitative aspects of Hamiltonian manifolds of cohomogeneity one.

 \begin{rem} Part of this paper is based on part of the second author's doctoral thesis \cite{Pau} which was written under the supervision of the first named author. \end{rem} {\bf Acknowledgment:} We would like to thank Guido Pezzini, Bart Van Steirteghem and Wolfgang Ruppert for many explanations, discussions and remarks.
+Last not least, we would like to thank the referee for many suggestions to improve the paper.